kshetline/tubular_browser-check/README.md

 }
 ```

+### `data-bc-googlebot`

+By default, this option is A(lways), allowing Googlebot access all the time.
+Option (N)ever turns Googlebot away in all circumstances.
+Option (I)gnore makes Googlebot immaterial, so that all other tests function as normal.

 ## Skipping over browser check

 Add the parameter `tb-bc-skip=true` to a URL to skip over browser checking when a web page loads.